 It is at this point that the pot stickers can be put into a plastic container (an empty ice-cream tub works really well), separated with strips of baking parchment to avoid sticking, and frozen.
 Pretty much indefinitely (for 1-2 months, anyway – who’d keep them longer and not eat them?!), provided you have a freezer that goes below -18°C (0F).
 (I keep mine at -20°C to be on the safe side.)

 - To cook the pot stickers, preheat a heavy-bottomed pan or a wide pot that has a lid (preferably non-stick or enamelled) on medium-high or high.
 (Stoves vary also, so if yours is VERY hot on high, take the 2nd hottest setting).

 - Add 2-3 tablespoons of refined vegetable oil.
 I use canola or peanut oil, but use your own preference here!

 - Take the pot stickers (freshly made or frozen or thawed in the fridge), and lay them ‘tummy’ down (pinched-shut spine up) on the hot oil.

-- Fry the pot stickers without moving until the bottoms are nicely browned, then add 1/2 cup to 1 cup of boiled (hot) water (enough to cover pot stickers up to 1/3 of their height in the pot).
+- Fry the pot stickers without moving until the bottoms are nicely browned, then add 1/2 cup to 1/4 cup of boiled (hot) water.

-- Cover with a lid and cook for 3-4 minutes, then remove lid and continue cooking until the water evaporates, or nearly so.
+- Cover with a lid and steam-cook for 3-4 minutes, then remove lid and continue cooking until the water evaporates, or nearly so.

 - IF your pan is not non-stick, cover with the lid and let stand 5 minutes to help “release” the stuck pot stickers.
 If it is non-stick (recommended!), you can remove the pot stickers immediately, but be careful – the name refers to the fact that they stick – to the pot, or to each other.
 Teasing them apart with a wooden spoon or a plastic spatula works well.